Simple qudit ZX and ZH calculi, via integrals: Remarks on ZX and ZH beyond special subtheories

-\textit{(End of ZX-ZH relations.)} * ~ * ~ * ~
+\textit{(End of ZX-ZH relations.)}

-\subsection{Sound ZX rewrites}
+\subsubsection{Sound ZX rewrites}

-We next consider rewrites for the ZX~generators, which are sound for a semantic map as considered in Section~\ref{apx:constraining-Ockhamic-ZH}, in which we fix $\nu = D^{-1/4}$.
+Figure~\ref{fig:ZX-rewrites} presents a list of all of the rewrites of ZX diagrams which we consider, which are sound for the semantic map defined in Eqn.~\eqref{eqn:idealised-ZX-integrals} subject to $\nu = D^{-1/4}$.
+In this section, we demonstrate the soundness of these rewrites.
 (We will occasionally simplify our proofs using the fact that $F\herm \kket{x} = \ket{\smash{\omega^x}}$.)